 After users create an issue on the maintainer's repository, they can add a tip to encourage the maintainer to prioritize the issue.

 The image below is an example of an open source repository on GitHub.
-Although it has 1600 stars and 1500 users, the documentation isn’t up to date, there have only been 4 updates to the repo in 2020, and there are 263 unresolved issues.
-Even though everyone is allowed to answer open source issues on Github, the maintainer is usually the one who has the most knowledge of the project.
-However, the maintainers are working on it voluntarily and do not have enough time to dedicate to persisting well-maintained and documented code, which makes users less likely to want to continue using the project.
+Although it has 1600 stars and 1500 users, the documentation isn’t up to date.
+There have only been 4 updates to the repository in 2020, and there are 263 unresolved issues.
+As a result, the projects can't be used by the developers.

 codeFair will send out a confirmation email to the user after payment.
 Also, since users pay after they post their issues (Key Finding 1), the concern of whether they need to repost the question or not is eliminated as well.